-Placing the bottle nipple across baby's lips and wait (patiently) for baby to bring the nipple in the mouth.
+Place the bottle nipple across baby's lips and wait (patiently) for baby.

 Until baby can quickly and willingly suck on the empty nipple, refrain from offering milk.
-Milk is not a motivator to a bottle-refusing baby.
+Milk is not a motivator to a bottle-refusing baby; it is a stressor.